Do I Need a Permit?

 Other Statutory Approvals

-As well as from a planning permit from Council, you may also require approval for your proposal under other legislation.
+As well as a planning permit from Council, you may also require approval for your proposal under other legislation.
 Examples include:

 - Building Permit - Building permits are required for most works such as a new building, extensions, alterations or change of use of an existing building.